 The evening of that Summer Scamper event, I signed up for a 15-kilometer race and trained for a few months, slowly increasing my running distance each week.
 The training helped me have a comfortable run and a strong finish and the confidence to keep pushing forward.
 Next, I registered my entire family for a half-marathon, and took my young children along on a double stroller.
 It was a full family event, with lots of cheers and great bonding.
 But things were about to get more serious as I began exploring triathlons.
 A triathlon begins with a swim, transitions to a bike ride, and ends in a run.
 The total distance ranges from 15 to 140 miles, and you can pick a race that fits your needs.
 The shortest race is called Sprint distance, followed by Olympic distance, Half Ironman (also called Ironman 70.3), and Full Ironman (also called Ironman 140.6).
 As an average runner, a mediocre cyclist, and a hopeless swimmer, the idea of a combined sport that included a long-distance swim was daunting.
 So I got into the pool and increased the distance each day until I had enough mileage to get past my fear.
-For my first triathlon, to make it more challenging, I bypassed the shorter distances and chose the ‘Napa Half’ – a 70.3-mile triathlon held around Lake Berryessa in Napa.
+For my first triathlon, I decided to bypass the shorter distances and chose the ‘Napa Half’ – a 70.3-mile triathlon held around Lake Berryessa in Napa.
 The race began in the cold waters of Lake Berryessa and ended in the hot and hilly terrain around the lake.
-It took a total of seven hours to complete, and between the elements of distance, terrain, and weather, I found myself challenged physically and mentally in more ways than I could have imagined possible.
-And when it was all over, ironically I was left wanting more.
-So, that July I ran the hilly and picturesque San Francisco marathon, and I already had my eyes set on a bigger goal: a full distance Ironman race.
+It took a total of seven hours to complete.
+Between the elements of weather, distance and terrain, I found myself challenged physically and mentally in more ways than I could have imagined possible.
+And when it was all over, ironically, I was left wanting more.
+So, the same year in July, I raced the hilly and picturesque San Francisco marathon.
+But I already had my eyes set on a bigger goal: a full distance Ironman race.

 Ironman dates back to 1978 when a group of athletes at Waikiki swim club were debating as to who were the fittest athletes: swimmers, bikers, or runners.
-They came up with the idea of a 140.6-mile triathlon that would begin with a 2.4-mile swim, be followed by a 112-mile bike ride, and end with a 26.2-mile marathon.
+They came up with the idea of a 140.6-mile triathlon that would begin with a 2.4-mile swim, continue with a 112-mile bike ride, and end with a 26.2-mile marathon.
 The first race was held in the island of Oahu with only 15 participants.
 The first race on the continental US was held in Sonoma County, California and was called the Vineman (recently renamed Ironman Santa Rosa).
-California Ironman has had the reputation of having a moderately difficult terrain with lots of rolling hills, and extremely hot weather since it is held in late July, few weeks after the summer solstice, when daytimes last 14 hours and temperatures often soar past 100 degrees Fahrenheit.
+California Ironman has had the reputation of having a moderately difficult terrain with lots of rolling hills, and extremely hot weather.
+It is held in late July, few weeks after the summer solstice, when daytimes last 14 hours and temperatures often soar past 100 degrees Fahrenheit.
 That was going to be my first Ironman race.

 The approach to Ironman training is holistic.
 At the core of the program is endurance training below anaerobic threshold, composed of nine sessions each week lasting a total of 8 hours in the beginning and 20 hours at the peak of the training.
-At the periphery of the program are other essential elements: optimizing form, acclimatizing to heat, finding the right nutritional supplements, replacing fluid and electrolyte losses, strength training, and identifying proper gear.
+At the periphery of the program are other essential elements: optimizing form, acclimatizing to heat, finding the right nutritional supplements, replacing fluid and electrolytes, strength training, and identifying proper gear.
 Once you reach a baseline level of fitness, say after completing a marathon, it takes about 6-12 months to be ready for an Ironman.
-Within that time, training gets more and more rigorous, with weekend sessions lasting as long as 7-8 hours.
-The discipline I needed to make it through the training wasn’t far from what I had needed surviving surgical residency two decades earlier.
+Within that time, training gets more and more rigorous, with weekend sessions lasting as long as 8 hours.
+I soon discovered that the discipline needed to make it through the training wasn’t far from what I had practiced surviving surgical residency two decades earlier.
 With a busy surgical practice and family life, most of my training took place before 7 am.

-On the day of the race twenty five hundred athletes from all over the world had congregated early at the venue to set up their transition bags, check their tire pressures, put on their wet suites, and warm up for the first leg of the race.
+Fast forward to the day of the race, twenty-five hundred athletes from all over the world had congregated early at the venue to set up their transition bags, check their tire pressures, put on their wet suites, and warm up for the first leg of the race.
 The swim venue was Russian River, a serene and rustic waterway carved through the ancient Sonoma redwoods.
 At dawn, the air was crisp and the water cold enough to be wet-suite legal.
 Sunrise was the cue for athletes to start heading toward the river.
-One moment there was anticipation and the next, rows of wetsuits clambering upstream in allocated waves, arms and legs clashing inadvertently, until rhythms were established and enough spaces separated swimmers to restore calm.
+One moment there was anticipation and the next, rows of wetsuits clambering upstream in allocated waves, arms and legs clashing inadvertently, until rhythms were established, and enough spaces separated swimmers to restore calm.
 It was at first a chaotic and then a communal experience.
-Water was pleasant and I managed to keep a steady pace, sighting often to steer away from the shallow banks of the windy river while catching glimpses of bystanders on the bridges overhead.
+Water was pleasant and I managed to keep a steady pace, sighting often to steer away from the shallow banks of the windy river while catching glimpses of bystanders on a bridge overhead.
 Ninety minutes later I had circled back to the starting point and surfaced at a muddy transition station where I crawled out of my wet suite and into my biking gear.

 At the beginning of the bike course, the weather was still pleasant.
-The morning breeze had just enough cool to keep the core engaged, yet sting fingers and toes that were left partly numb from the cold swim.
+The morning breeze had just enough cool to keep the core engaged, yet sting fingers and toes partly numb.
 The double-loop course traversed 112 miles of picturesque rolling hills, home to some of the most notable vineyards in the world.
 There were several break stations along the way, but not too many stoppers by yet.
-By the time I began the second loop a lot had changed.
+By the time I began the second loop, a lot had changed.
 The sun was beaming down, the air was heavier, and the crosswinds had picked up, jolting the bike around the bends and keeping the mind from drifting afar.
 By now the break stations were bustling with riders doing what they could to reduce core temperature.
-At mile 100, the steepest hill on the course, the Chalk Hill, known for both white and red varietals, was a memorable last effort before heading back toward the second transition.
+At mile 100, the steepest hill on the course, the Chalk Hill, known for its white and red varietals, was a memorable last effort before heading back toward the second transition.
 After more than six hours on the saddle, I was happy to dismount and prepare for the marathon.

 Human endurance is a fascinating study.
 Every day each one of us is tested in our ability to endure.
-Whether we are breadwinners, educators, students, care givers, laborers, or athletes we routinely endure physical and psychological stress, sometimes without conscious awareness.
+Whether we are essential workers, breadwinners, educators, students, care givers, laborers, or athletes, we routinely endure physical and psychological stress, sometimes without conscious awareness.
 We can endure much more if we choose to, since we inherently possess the tools to do so.
-To endure higher level of fitness and improve health we need the right frame of mind, proper conditioning, good support structure to nudge us along, a higher goal, and a healthy dose of hope.
+To endure higher levels of fitness and improve health we need the right frame of mind, proper conditioning, good support structure to nudge us along, a higher goal, and a healthy dose of hope.
 In 1962, Dick Hoyt, an officer in Air National Guard witnessed the birth of his son Rick Hoyt and but soon found out that his son had cerebral palsy.
 At the age of 15, Rick Hoyt asked his father to take him along on a 5-mile benefit run.
 Dick pushed his son on wheelchair that day and together they completed the race.
 That was the beginning of arguably one of the most admirable stories in endurance sports history.
 The Hoyt team went on to complete over 1000 long-distance races, including 257 triathlons and 72 marathons.
 They completed 6 ironman races in which Dick would pull his son in a special boat as he swam.
 The story of the Hoyts is that of limitless love, athleticism, and discipline, all perfectly aligned to rewrite the boundaries of human grit.
-It is an example of what can be achieved, but need not be exactly mimicked; after all we all have our own unique stories to write.
-The only question is: are you ready to write yours?
+It needs to be studied as it propels us to higher places, but it need not be exactly mimicked, for we each have our own stories to write.
+The only question is, are you ready to write yours.